EXECUTIVE SUMMARY of Evidence on Saturated Fats and Heart Disease

 In order to continue the limits on saturated fat, health officials must show ample and consistent evidence that these fats damage health.
 The principal allegation against them has been that they cause heart disease, according to the diet-heart hypothesis which was first proposed in the 1950s.[1]

 Many large, government-funded RCTs (randomized, controlled clinical trials, which are considered the ‘gold-standard’ of science) were conducted all over the world in the 1960s and 70s in order to test the diet-heart hypothesis.
 Some 75,000 people were tested, in trials that on the whole followed subjects long enough to obtain “hard endpoints,” which are considered more definitive than LDL-C, HDL-C, etc. However, the results of these trials did not support the hypothesis, and consequently, they were largely ignored or dismissed for decades—until scientists began rediscovering them in the late 2000s.
-The first comprehensive review of these trials was published in 2010 and since then, there have been nearly 20 such review papers, by separate teams of scientists all over the world.
-These papers are listed below.
-(Please let us know if we are missing any, so that our list can be accurate and comprehensive).
+The first comprehensive review of these trials was published in 2010 and since then, there have been some two dozen such review papers, by separate teams of scientists all over the world.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++